BrianH824/clickstream-dashboard-example/README.md

 # clickstream-dashboard-example
-An example clickstream event dashboard using Aiven Platform
+This project generates events that feed data to OpenSearch to demo some of Aiven's basic capabilities.

-The idea here is to simulate clickstream events performed by users of a website.
+The idea is to simulate clickstream events performed by users of a website.
 I've chosen to pretend this is a news site that publishes articles for users to read and interact with.

 For this POC, I am starting with messages formatted in JSON because it's familiar and easy to work with--both in code and Opensearch.
 Moving to a lower-overhead message format, like avro or protobuf, could be a future enhancement.
 The tradeoff is more efficient serialization and lower memory usage, for lower ease of use.